-Following previous budget assessments[!!] we assume the ZEC is negligible and ignore Earth System Feedbacks, focussing therefore on remaining budgets before warming can be halted for a multi-decade period, acknowledging that further CO2 removal may be required to maintain stable temperatures in the very long term.
+Following SR1.5, we focus here on the challenge of halting warming on multi-decade timescales, acknowledging uncertainty in the level of positive or negative emissions that may be required to maintain stable temperatures in the very long term [!!].
+This allows us to assume the ZEC is negligible and ignore long-term Earth System Feedbacks.
 Most studies find the ZEC contributes a small amount to remaining warming[!!] under ambitious mitigation scenarios and this contribution is centred around zero[!!].
-The ZEC and Earth System Feedbacks could be accounted by reducing the final budget, as in some studies in Rogelj et al. (2019).

-To estimate the present level of the anthropogenic warming, we regress expected responses to anthropogenic and natural forcing onto the timeseries of historical temperature observations to find the most-likely anthropogenic contribution to the increase in global mean surface temperature (GMST).
-For consistency with AR5 (chapter 2 ref) and WMO (ref), we define present-day warming in terms of GMST, but results are naturally sensitive to the use of an another convention, such as global mean surface air temperature.
+To estimate the present-day level of the anthropogenic warming, we regress expected responses to anthropogenic and natural forcing onto the timeseries of historical temperature observations to find the most-likely anthropogenic contribution to the increase in GMST.
+For consistency with AR5 (chapter 2 ref) and WMO (2019 WMO ref), we define present-day and future global warming in terms of GMST, but results are naturally sensitive to the use of another convention, such as global mean surface air temperature.

-Many recent estimates of a remaining “multi-gas” carbon budget rely on subtracting a distribution of warming responses to non-CO2 sources from the target total warming and estimating a CO2 budget for the remainder.
-If available scenarios represented a statistical distribution of possible futures, this would be acceptable.
+Most recent estimates of a remaining “multi-gas” carbon budget rely on subtracting a distribution of warming responses to non-CO2 sources from the target total warming and estimating a CO2 budget for the remainder.
+If available scenarios represented a statistical distribution of possible futures, this would be a coherent approach.
 But the outputs of Integrated Assessment Models (IAMs) do not define a statistical distribution, since they rely on prescriptive, often normative, decisions of the IAM modelling teams.
-For the most ambitious scenarios, the distribution of non-CO2 warming also depends on which IAMs converge at all, which depends on even more arbitrary constraints.
-This would not matter if future CO2-warming determined the level of non-CO2 warming, but it does not.
-As we show below, there is no correlation between them across ambitious mitigation scenarios.
+The distribution of non-CO2 warming also depends on which IAMs converge at all, which may even be a minority of attempts for the most ambitious scenarios, and hence depends on even more arbitrary and opaque constraints.
+This would not matter if future cumulative CO2 emissions determined the level of non-CO2 warming, but it does not.
+As we show below, there is no correlation between these two quantities across ambitious mitigation scenarios.
 This means that the 66th percentile of available scenarios is not a robust estimate of the “likely” non-CO2 contribution to warming.
-We argue here that a better approach uses the CO2-forcing-equivalent emissions metric to convert all pollutants into a physically sensible CO2-only timeseries.
+A more coherent method of relating non-CO2 climate drivers with CO2 emissions is to use CO2-forcing-equivalent (CO2-fe) emissions to express each non-CO2 driver in terms of the CO2 emissions timeseries that would give precisely the same impact on effective radiative forcing (ERF) as that non-CO2 driver.

 In this paper we consider both the contribution from non-CO2 pollutants and the value of the TCRE in estimating the remaining global carbon budget.
 In the IPCC’s 5th assessment report (AR5[!!chapter 12!!]), the TCRE was assessed to lie between 0.8-2.5℃/TtC.
-Studies based on observational constraints[!!] and model outputs[!!] agree on the likely range of values, where the shape of the TCRE distribution is typically taken as either log-normal (historical record) or normal (model output)[!!].
-We use a number of IAM studies of 1.5℃-compatible scenarios to explore the likely-remaining budget space, and consider the use of the TCRE to help explore mitigation options.
+Studies based on observational constraints[!!] and model outputs[!!] agree on the likely range of values, where the shape of the TCRE distribution is typically taken as either log-normal (if constrained by the historical record) or normal (if based on model output)[!!].
+Here we consider both interpretations of the AR5 range as well as a new observationally-constrained distribution based on the comparison of cumulative CO2-fe emissions to date with the historical record of GMST.

-We argue the gold-standard method for budget estimation which correctly accounts for the non-CO2 contribution uses CO2-forcing-equivalent emissions and demonstrate this for a number of 1.5℃ and 2℃ compatible scenarios in section 2.
-Further, we introduce a simple formula for use in policy and business for the calculation of the warming contribution of an emissions scenario.
-Section 3 discusses the TCRE uncertainty and demonstrates an observationally constrained TCRE distribution, discussing possible methods to reduce this uncertainty further.
-Section 4 pulls together the preceding work, showing how varying the TCRE and contributions from non-CO2 pollutants defines a remaining carbon budget.
-Section 5 includes a discussion of the work and concludes.
+In section 2, we demonstrate the advantages of CO2-fe emissions using a number of 1.5℃ and 2℃ compatible scenarios.
+Further, we introduce a simple formula for the calculation of “warming equivalent” emissions that provide an accurate approximation CO2-fe emissions without requiring a carbon cycle model.
+Section 3 introduces an observationally constrained TCRE distribution and discusses possible methods to reduce TCRE uncertainty.
+Section 4 shows how uncertainty in TCRE and contributions from non-CO2 pollutants define a remaining carbon budget and Section 5 concludes.

 [FIGURE 1 HERE]